GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

 to control this behaviour.
 You can choose to not specify the attribute, or you can use `Strict` or `Lax` to limit the cookie to same-site requests.

-If you set `SameSite=Strict` this means your cookie will only be sent in a first-party context.
+If you set `SameSite` to `Strict` this means your cookie will only be sent in a first-party context.
 In user terms, the cookie will only be sent if the site for the cookie matches the site currently shown in the browser's URL bar.
 So, if the `promo_shown` cookie is set as follows: